Settling Up: Sellers in Washington State Pay These Closing Costs

 In Washington state, sellers typically pay the following closing costs:

-• Real estate agent commission: Our research reveals that the national average real estate agent commission is 5.8% of the sales price; the listing agent and the buyer’s agent split the commission.
-As the seller, it’s customary for you to cover the commission with your home sale proceeds, though remember that it’s the buyer who’s bringing these funds to the table.
+• Real estate agent commission: Our research reveals that the national average real estate agent commission is 5.8% of the sales price; the listing agent and the buyer’s agent typically receive around 3% commission each.
+As the seller, it’s customary for you to cover the listing agent commission with your home sale proceeds, but you may also be on the hook for the buyer’s agent fee as an additional marketing tool for your property.
 You can use HomeLight’s Real Estate Commission calculator to estimate the commission for your home sale.

 • Escrow fee: Most lenders require an escrow fee: a deposit sufficient to cover two months’ worth of property tax and mortgage insurance payments at closing.
 In Washington state, the buyer and seller usually split this fee unless it’s a VA transaction; in that case, the seller pays the entire amount.
 You pay the escrow fees at closing to the title company, escrow company, or attorney conducting the proceedings.
 The exact amount depends on the purchase price of the house.